poanetwork/deployment-terraform/azure/README.md

 # Managing multiple deployments

-In case you want to deploy several environments use separate configuration files (`all.yml` and `localhost.yml`).
+In case you want to deploy several environments use separate configuration files (`all.yml`).

 # Deploying infrastructure separately